-Appendix C1 contains descriptive statistics for 2022 ADAT scale scores, by dental specialty.
-Appendix C2 contains descriptive statistics for 2018 through 2022 ADAT scale scores (combined), by dental specialty.
-Dental specialty areas are shown if they were selected by 25 or more candidates.
+Appendix C1 contains descriptive statistics for ADAT scale scores by dental specialty for the most recent calendar year, while Appendix C2 contains descriptive statistics for the most recent five years (combined).
+Dental specialty area norms are shown if the specialty area was selected by 25 or more candidates.

-Appendix D1 contains frequency distributions for the 2022 ADAT Overall scale, by dental specialty, for those specialties selected by 80 or more candidates.
-Appendix D2 contains frequency distributions for the ADAT Overall scale for the 2018 through 2022 sample, by specialty, for those specialties selected by 80 or more candidates.
-The horizontal axis of the figures shows the range of possible ADAT scale scores (200 to 800), the left vertical axis shows the number of times each scale score was observed for candidates choosing the specialty, the right vertical axis shows the cumulative percentile for each scale score (superimposed in black line on the graph).
+Appendices D1 and D2 contain frequency distributions for the ADAT Overall scale, by dental specialty, for those specialties selected by 80 or more candidates for the most recent calendar year and most recent five years (combined), respectively.
+The horizontal axis of the figures shows the range of possible ADAT scale scores (200 to 800), the left vertical axis shows the number of times each scale score was observed for candidates choosing the specialty, and the right vertical axis shows the cumulative percentile for each scale score (represented by a black line superimposed on the graph).

-As the ADAT program grows and additional candidates complete the examination, more normative breakdown groups are likely to satisfy the criteria indicated above (N≥25 for descriptive statistics, N≥80 for frequency distributions), and will thus be able to be presented in future years.
+As the ADAT program grows and additional candidates complete the examination, more normative breakdown groups are likely to satisfy the criteria indicated above (N $\geq$ 25 for descriptive statistics, N $\geq$ 80 for frequency distributions), and will thus be available for presentation in future years.